Livia Peng

 Livia Maïté Peng (/de-CH/; born 14 March 2002) is a Swiss professional footballer who plays as a goalkeeper for Women's Super League club Chelsea and the Switzerland national team.
-She previously played for Frauen-Bundesliga club Werder Bremen, Damallsvenskan club BK Häcken FF and for Swiss Women's Super League club FC Zürich Frauen.
+She previously played for Bundesliga club Werder Bremen, Damallsvenskan club BK Häcken FF. and for Swiss Women's Super League club FC Zürich.

 Club career

 Early career

 Starting at age seven, Peng played with FC Ems on mixed youth teams.
 She later joined the Southeastern Switzerland boys' team and was supported there by coach Romano Cabalzar from age 12 to 17.

 FC Zürich

 From July 2017 Peng was employed by FC Zürich in an all-female team for the first time.
 In August 2019 she was nominated as first-choice goalkeeper.
 As an FCZ player, Peng made six appearances in the UEFA Champions League.

 BK Häcken

 After a 2021–22 season with two titles, she signed a professional contract with Gothenburg club BK Häcken in Sweden's Damallsvenskan league.
 In her first season she made three league appearances and one cup appearance.